facebook pixel Skip to Main Content

 For the Traditional and Accelerated nursing programs:

-• All Set A prerequisites must be complete and on an official transcript prior to the application deadline, and a minimum GPA of 3.0 in Set A prerequisites is required.
+• All Set A prerequisites must be complete and on an official transcript before the application deadline, and a minimum GPA of 3.0 in Set A prerequisites is required.

-• All Set B prerequisites must be complete and on an official transcript prior to starting the NURS courses for the nursing program, and a minimum GPA of 3.0 in the combined Set A and Set B prerequisites is required.
+• All Set B prerequisites must be complete and on an official transcript before starting the NURS courses for the nursing program, and a minimum GPA of 3.0 in the combined Set A and Set B prerequisites is required.

 For the BS Completion nursing program:

-• A minimum of 3.0 GPA in the completed prerequisites combined with the Associate Degree Registered Nurse (ADRN) courses is required.
+• A minimum of 2.0 GPA in the completed co-requisites combined with completed Associate Degree Registered Nurse (ADRN) courses is required.

-ISU School of Nursing reserves the right to revise admission requirements at any time, without prior notice.
-Please check with the School of Nursing website and/or Academic Advisor for updates regarding restrictions on maturity of credits and other admission requirements.
-You are also welcome to call the School of Nursing with any questions at 208-282-2132 (Pocatello campus) or 208-373-1785 (Meridian campus).
+ISU School of Nursing reserves the right to revise admission requirements at any time without prior notice.
+Please check with the School of Nursing website and/or Academic Advisor for updates regarding restrictions on the maturity of credits and other admission requirements.

 Note: 12 credits are required for full-time student status at ISU.
 Full-time status is necessary for many ISU scholarships.
 If you plan to enroll part-time, please review the Tuition and Fees information on the Finance and Administration website at isu.edu/financialaid/how-financial-aid-works/cost-of-attendance-coa/ to familiarize yourself with the cost of attendance.